alexs2112/TerminalHero/README.md

 - Quest Log icon at the bottom of the world screen that highlights if changes have been made to the quest log
 - Quest log will probably require scrolling
 - For now, get rid of main + side quests, just have "Quests" and "Complete"
+- Quests ping you when you finish individual steps?
+Maybe "Quest Log Updated" notification

 **Combat**
 - Abilities show hit chance, damage, and status effects, when selected